w3c/aria-at-app/CONTRIBUTING.md

 Maintainers will periodically deploy the `main` and `development` branches to the [live environments](https://github.com/w3c/aria-at-app/wiki).

-Additional details on easily facilitating the release process can be found in [docs/release.md](https://github.com/w3c/aria-at-app/blob/main/docs/release.md)
+Additional details on facilitating the release process can be found in [docs/release.md](https://github.com/w3c/aria-at-app/blob/main/docs/release.md)

 ## Guidance on Testing